 Nettie is a tiny town located in the state of West Virginia.
 With a population of 483 people and just one neighborhood, Nettie is the 201st largest community in West Virginia.

-Nettie is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Nettie is generally considered to be a blue-collar town.
+100.00% of the Nettie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Nettie is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Nettie who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-As is often the case in a small town, Nettie doesn't have a public transportation system that people use for their commute.
+Nettie is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Nettie in 2022 was $7,157, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $28,628 for a family of four.
 Nettie also has one of the higher rates of people living in poverty in the nation, with 66.28% of its population below the federal poverty line.